-Lysander-Canso Corporate Treasury Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by an amendment dated December 31, 2021 to a master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
+Lysander-Canso U.S. Corporate Treasury Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by an amendment dated December 31, 2021 to a master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
 On January 5, 2022, the Fund commenced operations and became a reporting issuer, with its units qualified for distribution under a simplified prospectus.

-The Fund's objective is to provide total returns consisting principally of interest income by investing primarily in liquid short term fixed income and floating rate debt securities of Canadian and foreign issuers.
+The Fund's objective is to provide total returns consisting principally of interest income by investing primarily in U.S. dollar denominated, liquid, short term fixed income and floating rate debt securities of Canadian and foreign issuers.

-The portfolio manager of the Fund is Canso Investment Counsel Ltd., ("Portfolio Manager"), a company under common control as the Manager.
+The portfolio manager of the Fund is Canso Investment Counsel Ltd, ("Portfolio Manager"), a company under common control as the Manager.